Elizabeth-Mathew1/GestureVolumeControl/README.md

 ---
 ### :checkered_flag: How to run the project

 Fork the repository and go to the respective folder from the terminal.
-Make sure you have installed all the necessary dependencies. write the following code in terminal.
+Make sure you have installed all the necessary dependencies.
+Write the following code in terminal.

 ```
 python3 VolumeGesturecontrol.py
 ```
-:warning: Will only run successfully in macOS as it uses osascript, for windows systems you have to use pycaw alternative.
+:warning: Will only run successfully in macOS as it uses osascript, for windows OS you have to use the pycaw alternative.

 ---
 ### :circus_tent: Demonstration